sachsahu21/data-engineering-exercise/README.md

 make deps
 ```

-To install the python libraries
+To install the python version and libraries.
+Note that if the pyenv already exists, you will be prompted to skip.
+Just press
+`n` and it should work.
 ```shell
 make install
 ```